Last updated on October 8th, 2021 at 08:07 pm

 Finally, this page contains a calculator that lets you compare the weight of your standard poodle to the ideal standard poodle weight.
 Our weight calculator will tell you if your standard poodle is currently in the normal weight range, underweight, or overweight.
 We designed this calculator based on a recent research study carried out at the University of Liverpool .
 This study collected and analyzed the weight of over 6 million healthy dogs in the United States.
-The dogs studied included dogs of the standard poodle weight category.
+The dogs studied included dogs in the standard poodle weight category.

 When do Standard Poodles Stop Growing?